 Thursday, July 14, 2016

-While at a youth camp near Pend Oreille on the Washington Idaho border, I hiked into the hills back of the camp and found a number of Long-spurred Piperia (Piperia elongata) in bloom.
-This rather common species has recently been renamed Platanthera elongata, but I've continued to use the older name since the Piperias are very distinctive.
+While at a youth camp near Pend Oreille on the Washington Idaho border, I hiked into the hills back of the camp and found a number of Long-spurred Piperia (Platanthera elongata) in bloom.
+This rather common species has recently been renamed - it was Piperia elongata, but I prefer the older name since the Piperias are very distinctive.

 Wednesday, July 6, 2016